An MRI (Magnetic Resonance Imaging) is a test that uses radio waves and powerful magnets to take pictures inside your body.

 An MRI (Magnetic Resonance Imaging) is a radiology technique scan that uses magnetism, radio waves, and a computer to produce images of body structures.
-The image and resolution is quite detailed, and it can detect tiny changes of structures within the body.
+The image and resolution are quite detailed, and they can detect tiny changes in structures within the body.

 These tests diagnose many diseases and injuries.
 They are also good for check-ups after treatments.
 Patients will need an MRI for conditions in relation to the head, spine, heart, blood vessels, bones, joints, and breasts.

 Some MRI (aka RMN - Resonancia Magnetica Nuclear) scans involve having an injection of contrast dye.
 This makes certain tissues and blood vessels show up more clearly and in greater detail.